sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 ## Registering the Client / User via UserController API

 You can also register a user towards the _Sinch backend_ via [UserController API](doc:voice-android-cloud-user-controller).
 This lightweight component provides a way to register the user without starting the _SinchClient_.
 You can also register push token for [Managed Push](doc:voice-android-cloud-push-notifications) to receive incoming calls even when the application is closed/in background.
-The _UserController_ uses the very same authentication scheme as the _SinchClient_ based on the signed JWT registration token that you provide in response to _onRegistrationCredentialsRequired()_ method of [UserRegistrationCallback](reference\com\sinch\android\rtc\UserRegistrationCallback.html).
+The _UserController_ uses the very same authentication scheme as the _SinchClient_ based on the signed JWT registration token that you provide in response to _onCredentialsRequired()_ method of [UserRegistrationCallback](reference\com\sinch\android\rtc\UserRegistrationCallback.html).
 The _UserController_ provides better control over the registration process than the _SinchClient_ by providing callbacks for each step of the registration.

 ## Lifecycle Management of a _SinchClient_-Instance